 Mariner Park Improvements: This project makes significant improvements to Mariner Park as called for in the park's Master Plan: construct a bike trail from the "Lighthouse Village" area to Mariner Park (\$325,000); construct a pavilion, additional campsites and interpretive kiosk (\$150,000); and improve the appearance of the park with landscaping (\$75,000.)

+Cost: \$500,000

-Staff recommends removing this project.
-A scaled down landscape element has been added Cost: \$500,000 to the the Mariner Park campground improvement project in mid range section.
+Staff recommends combining realistic elements of this improvement with the Mariner Park campground improvement project in mid range section and delting this project.